-Opia research of 1,000 consumers shows that 44 per cent would be persuaded to upgrade by the right deal.
+Opia research of 1,000 consumers shows that 44% would be persuaded to upgrade by the right deal.

-81 per cent in Opia survey of 1,000 Asian consumers had never seen or taken up a cash-back offer.
+81% in an Opia survey of 1,000 Asian consumers had never seen or taken advantage of a cash-back offer.

-Trade-ins had never been seen or used by 64 per cent.
+Trade-ins had never been seen or used by 64%.

-However the research shows that there is a big appetite for money-back deals, with 80 per cent of customers never having seen one.
+However, the research shows that there is a big appetite for money-back deals, with 80% of customers never having seen one.

-90 per cent of respondents would be more likely to buy a new mobile for instance, if it came with a 60-day, 100 per cent money-back guarantee (paid if they are not satisfied).
+90% of respondents would be more likely to buy a new mobile phone for instance, if it came with a 60-day, 100% money-back guarantee (paid if they are not satisfied).